fonedynamics/fonedynamics-java/README.md

 ### Getting a message

-To get the details of a message that has been sent or received, use `MessageResource.Get()`.
+To get the details of a message that has been sent or received, use `MessageResource.get()`.

 ```java
 // get a message by its MessageSid